mvolkmann/mvolkmann.github.com/programming/sed-article.md

 These expressions are typically delimited by slash characters ("/"), but other delimiter characters such as `:`, `|`, and `_` can also be used.
-If the delimiter occurs in a regular expression, it must escaped by preceding it with a backslash.
+If the delimiter occurs in a regular expression, it must be escaped by preceding it with a backslash.

-Here is an example that changes the word "red" to "blue" and the number 1 to the word "one" in each input line.
+Here is an example that changes the first occurrence of "red" to "blue" and the first number 1 to the word "one" in each input line.

 ```script
 sed 's/red/blue/; s/1/one/' input.txt
 ```

-Each substitute command uses three delimiters, one at the beginning, one at the end, and one separating the two expressions.
+Each substitute command uses three delimiters: one at the beginning, one at the end, and one separating the pattern from the replacement.

 Note how multiple `sed` commands (`s` in this case) are separated by semicolons.
 Semicolons can optionally be followed by a space for readability.